Riddlerrr/lazymcp/README.md

 ### Running the Server

-The server uses stdio transport for communication:
+The server uses Streamable HTTP transport for communication:

 ```bash
 bin/run